bidurkandel/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+answer: closure is used in personalDice and i can tell because personalDice returns a function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+answer: The name is always the same and the value of the roll always changes.
 c.
 What is the lexical scope of `newRoll`?
+answer: newRoll is scoped within the code codeblock when each variable set equal to personalDice(<someCode>) In this case newRoll.

 ### Task 3 - Stretch Goals